 4 - How much does it cost to join?

 $25 annually to receive the garden club newsletter electronically.
-The price is $35 if you want newsletter mailed each month for the extra postage and printing costs.
-Everyone renews their membership at the beginning of the year regardless to when they joined.
+Everyone renews the first of the year regardless to when they joined.
 Membership cards are available to pick up at any meeting that list discounts offered by local businesses.

 5 - What are some of your other activities?